corona-warn-app/cwa-wishlist/.github/ISSUE_TEMPLATE/04_documentation_enhancement.md

 Thanks for pointing us to missing information 🙌 ❤️

 Before opening a new issue, please make sure that we do not have any duplicates already open.
 You can ensure this by searching the issue list for this repository.
 If there is a duplicate, please close your issue and add a comment to the existing issue instead.

+To browse existing issues by category, please see these overview issues: https://github.com/corona-warn-app/cwa-wishlist/issues/337

+Specifically, please check if your suggestion has already been raised here: https://github.com/corona-warn-app/cwa-wishlist/issues/394
 -->

 ## What is missing